What is Fast Forward?

 What courses may Fast Forward students take?

 Fast Forward students may take any class for which they meet the prerequisites and/or eligibility requirements.
+Please see the Popular Dual Enrollment Courses page for more information.
 Please note, however, that the English Composition sequence is reserved for high school seniors.
+For more information on this policy, please review this document.

 What are the eligibility requirements for Fast Forward?